baysao/nodejs-request/Readme.md

-npm package webix-connector.
+npm package webix-request.
 ================================

-Handling communication between [webix-data] package (https://github.com/webix-hub/nodejs-data) and client side.
+Handling communication between [webix-data] (https://github.com/webix-hub/nodejs-data) package and client side.
 This package is part of webix-data package.

 How to use